nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 ## Job Changes

+### Migrating Jobs From v1 to v2

++/- 2.0.0
+    See [Migrating Jobs From Nautobot v1](../apps/migrating-jobs-from-nautobot-v1.md) for more information on how to migrate your existing jobs to Nautobot v2.

 ### Fundamental Changes

 The `BaseJob` class is now a subclass of Celery's `Task` class.
 Some fundamental changes to the job's methods and signatures were required to support this change: